MoulinsartMods/c172sp-as1000-MFD-lean/README.md

 Now, the G1000 gauges set the red line at 500°F but let's simulate reality here: someone paying for his engine maintenance bills will never let the CHT go that high.

 To deal with a high CHT, do either :
-- Enrich the mixture - if you're in Economy Cruise, go to Power Cruise (see (5)).
+- Enrich the mixture - you may have to go richer than Power Cruise (see (5)), try something like 100 °F rich of peak.
 - Reduce power a bit - pull the throttle, therefore reducing RPM.

 Your EGT will quickly go down, and your CHT should follow.
 Keep in mind that contrary to EGT, CHT change very slowly.